wolfblunt/Github-CI-CD-Example/readme.md

 ### Project Description
 In this project I created a simple flask application and in this repository I also added some github actions.
-1) Python Application Action - Runs python application in a ubuntu environment by installing all dependencies from pythonapp.yml file.
+1) <b>Python Application Action </b>- Runs python application in a ubuntu environment by installing all dependencies from pythonapp.yml file.
 If everything runs  successfully it shows grren tick.
 2) Deployment to Heroku - Whenever I push something or change something in my repository then github actions automatically works and push my code to github.

 ### Python VirtualEnvironment Command